microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 InfoBar ℹ	|	Medium	|	Medium	|	Non-blocking	|	Global	|	Programmatic	|	Manual	|	Acknowledge/Dismiss -->

 ### When should a different control be used?

 There are some scenarios where a Content Dialog, Flyout, or Teaching Tip may be more appropriate to use.

 - For scenarios where a persistent notification is not needed, i.e. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
-- For scenarios where the application is confirming a user action or is showing information the user ***must*** read, use a [Content Dialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
+- For scenarios where the application is confirming a user action, showing information the user ***must*** read, use a [Content Dialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
+  - Additionally, if a status change to the app is so severe that it needs to block all further ability for the user to interact with the app, use a Content Dialog.
 - For scenarios where the application is informing the user of a new feature or walking through its use, a [Teaching Tip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.

 For more info about choosing the right notification control, see the [Dialogs and Flyouts](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/) article.
 <!--
 Control |	Intrusiveness |	Information Severity |	Modality |	Scope	Invocation |	Dismissal |	Potential User Action
 |- | - | -| -| -| - | - | - |